Artist Residencies and Learning Programmes

 Stay a week, a month, or several months to work on a piece of art, build community with other artists and showcase or exhibit your work in our community spaces.

-Our beautifully appointed rooms, each with their own desk, ensuite bathroom and space for reflection and creation, and all facing our stunning view on the mountains, create an unparalleled opportunity to inspire, energise and activate your artistic spirit.
+Our beautifully appointed rooms, each with their own desk, shared bathroom and space for reflection and creation, and all facing our stunning view on the mountains, create an unparalleled opportunity to inspire, energise and activate your artistic spirit.

 Whether you are a writer, painter, musician, performer or film maker, or even a social activist working on a creative project, take the time to bury yourself in the your art in community with others.
 We have artist studios and performing spaces, to give you the freedom and flexibility to create at your own pace.